TheTechnobear/MEC/docs/BUILD.md

 Eigenharps need access to the firmware files (ihx), in firmware directory Soundplane need access to the SoundplaneAppState.txt, in resources directory

+#Eigenharp PICO
+the decoder for the pico is not open source, so a dummy implementation is supplied as source. this will obviously not work though. however you will find in eigenharp/resources binary versions of the decoder library for various platforms, these should be used in place of the dummy version, built by the make process

 #Important notes
 Mac OSX 10.11 (only, macOS Sierra ok) - Stopping apps